seinecle/codapps/docs/generated-slides/subdir/essential-notions-on-development_temp_slides.md

 - Then we can attach actions to each of these components (a "click action" on a button, etc)

 ==  !
-How do we do that in practice?
+How will you do that in practice?
 There are two ways.

 ==  !
 ==== a.
 DIY or the Ikea way?

 ==  !
-Building a new mobile app is like building a new piece of furniture :
+Building a new mobile app is like building a new piece of furniture : you can build it yourself from scratch, or buy it at Ikea and just assemble it.

-- "Do it yourself (DIY)": buy wooden planks and nails, cut and design everything at the right size, and assemble the pieces.
-- "The Ikea way": buy a furniture in detached pieces already at the right size, and do the assembly yourself with the aid of a user guide.

 ==  !
-Codename One, the framewok we use, gives you these two options: DYI or Ikea.
+Codename One, the framewok we use, gives you these two options: Do It YourSelf (DYI) or Ikea.

 - DYI: write the code to create everything in the app.
 - IKEA: use a *"Graphical User Interface" (GUI)*, which means you drag and drop things to build the app with a minimum of code to write.

-There are benefits to both approaches:
+There are different benefits to both approaches:

 ==  !
 [cols=3*,options="header"]